 - Sometimes feeling overwhelmed, like it’s all too much

 I'm finding it hard to follow my treatment?

 It is common for people to find it hard to follow complex medical advice and treatment as this involves major changes to their daily life.
 Your treatment is extremely important as it can improve the outcome of your condition.
-If you are experiencing difficulties with following medical treatment we may be able to help.
+If you are experiencing difficulties with following medical treatment, we may be able to help.

 How common is my problem?

-Probably most people with kidney disease find it difficult coping with their condition, or the treatments for it, at some point in their lives.
+Many people with kidney disease find it difficult coping with their condition, or the treatments for it, at some point in their lives.
 It is a life changing illness and requires a great deal of practical and emotional adjustment.
 There is no reason to feel ashamed or embarrassed if you are finding things hard going.